Citizens Theatre: 1980s and 1990s

 This state of affairs lasted until 1988, when the remaining foyer and bars were torn down as part of a new development on Gorbals Street by Strathclyde Regional Council, which included a new foyer and bars for the theatre.
-During the reconstruction, a limited "in the round" theatre operated on the stage behind the safety curtain, accessed via a temporary foyer located at an emergency exit with a capacity of 250.
+During the reconstruction, a limited 250 seat theatre operated on the stage behind the safety curtain, accessed via a temporary foyer located at an emergency exit.
 The main theatre was reopened for the Christmas show, in slightly makeshift fashion due to uncompleted works, as it had been identified as essential to the company's finances.

-The new foyer, fronted in glass and yellow brick, opened in 1989 and lasted until its demolition, which began in September 2019.
+The new foyer, fronted in glass and yellow brick, opened in 1989.
 Further works throughout the 1990s included the creation of two studio theatres in 1991–92; office space on the north side in 1996–1998 which also included a new rehearsal room, scene dock, front-of house offices and lift access with National Lottery funding.

+21st century

+The Citizens Theatre and TAG Theatre Company came together as one company in April 2007.
+The Citizens Theatre announced on 18 February 2013 that architects Bennetts Associates had been selected to work on the plans for the most comprehensive redevelopment of the building since it opened as a theatre in 1878.
+The theatre closed in 2018 to allow for the demolition and modernisation plans.
+This included the demolition of the 1989 foyer.

 As part of the 2019-onward works, delayed somewhat by the COVID-19 pandemic, the south and west of the building, including the 1989 foyer, were demolished completely with the intention to rebuild both front and back-of-house facilities.
-During these works, the theatre closed completely, with shows from the Company taking place at Tramway and projects at Scotland Street School Museum (both COVID-19 restrictions permitting) in the meantime.
+During these works, the theatre closed completely, with shows from the Company taking place at Tramway and projects at Scotland Street School Museum.

+In August 2025, the theatre reopened following completion of 7 years of works.
+The works had originally been planned for only three years at a cost of £20 million, however delays meant the final cost was much higher.
+The first production in the restored theatre was 'Small Acts of Love' on the Pan Am Flight 103 bombing.